food & drink · attractions & tours ·

 Dock Street South

 With plenty of indoor and outdoor seating, Dock Street South is the perfect place to work remotely when you want a more sociable and edgy experience.
 This mess hall is the newest location of Philly’s OG microbrewery, and all brewing and canning is done in-house.
-If you’re working during happy hour from 4-6 p.m. you’ll get discounted beer, snacks, and pizza.
-Don’t miss out on its full menu — hand-tossed, wood-fired pizzas and French-inspired sandwiches are just some of the highlights.
+If you’re working during happy hour (Tuesday through Thursday, from 4 pm to 6 pm), you’ll get discounted beer, snacks, and pizza.
+Don’t miss out on its full menu, featuring hand-tossed, wood-fired pizzas, French-inspired sandwiches, and more.

 Where: 2118 Washington Ave.